oiraqi/eas/P1-Big-Picture/README.md

-# Part I. The Principles, Requirement Areas and Architectural Models of EAs
+# Part I. Requirement Areas, Priniples and Architectural Models of EAs
 ## Table of Contents
 - Introduction
 - Principles